Krx-21/AI_Vtube/README.md

-# AI VTuber Application
+# ไพลิน (Pailin) - AI VTuber Application

 A Python-based AI VTuber application that combines chatbot, speech-to-text, and text-to-speech functionality to create an interactive virtual assistant.
-The application features a cheerful, friendly young girl personality that communicates in Thai language with a female voice.
+The application features ไพลิน (Pailin), a cheerful, friendly young girl personality that communicates in Thai language with a female voice.
+The name "ไพลิน" (Pailin) means "sapphire" in Thai, representing brightness and vibrancy.

 ## Features